 Laura uses she/her pronouns.

-Sommer received her Bachelor’s Degree in Psychology with a concentration in educational psychology & child development from Georgia Gwinnett College in 2020 and plans to continue her education at the graduate level in fall 2022 to receive her Master’s in Social Work.
-Before and after graduating, Sommer has worked in a variety of educational settings and completed independent research on topics in educational psychology.
-She started working for Rape Response in 2021 as a volunteer before transitioning into her current role as the Mobile Advocate, traveling throughout our 6-county service area to provide crisis intervention, support, and advocacy to survivors and their loved ones.
-In addition to her role at Rape Response, Sommer continues to mentor youth in the foster care system to support their academic and post-secondary goals and is also working on publishing her research.
-In her free time, Sommer enjoys traveling, reading, and spending time with her family and friends.
+Sommer received her Bachelor’s Degree in Psychology with a concentration in educational psychology & child development from Georgia Gwinnett College and is now pursuing her Master’s in Social Work at the University of Georgia.
+Since graduating, Sommer has worked in a variety of educational settings, completed research on topics in educational psychology, and served as a youth mentor for adolescents in the foster care system.
+Sommer joined Rape Response as a volunteer in 2021 before she transitioned into her previous role as the Mobile Advocate.
+In her current role as the Outreach & Education Advocate, Sommer oversees Rape Response’s Prevention Education Program, coordinates services for students, and provides advocacy and support to survivors and their loved ones.
+In her free time, Sommer enjoys traveling, reading, and spending time with her family.

 Sommer uses she/her pronouns.